The COVID-19 pandemic has changed how Weddings, Handfastings and other meaningful Life Ceremonies can take place.

 All ceremonies are completed (ideally) one month before the Big Day to give me time to be familiar with it.
 During this time, I will also be in touch with any guests who are taking part in the ceremony and any relevant venue staff to ensure all safety precuations and ceremony needs are taken care of.

-I am not offering ceremony rehearsals at this time, but will be in touch just before the ceremony date to ensure we all feel certain and sure of what is ahead.
+I am not offering ceremony rehearsals at this time; hopefully these will become possible from April 12th onward.
+I will always be in touch just before the ceremony date to ensure we all feel certain and sure of what is ahead.

 Ceremony ~ Wild at Heart

-Yourself and your guests do not have to remain seated at tables, as at a traditional wedding reception, but seating will be required for those not taking part in the ceremony and everyone must adhere to social distancing guidelines.
+Until the law changes, everyone must adhere to social distancing guidelines.
 If the ceremony is taking place indoors masks will need to be worn by all guests and staff throughout; those to-be-wed and the Celebrant are exempt for the duration of the ceremony.

-Content is not restricted and we can still perform rituals such as ring exchanges, handfastings etc. We will plan each process carefully to ensure they are both safe and meaningful.
+Content is not restricted (although singing and chanting has specific requirements) and we can still perform rituals such as ring exchanges, handfastings etc. We will plan each process carefully to ensure they are both safe and meaningful.

 Having to use a Covid-secure venue isn’t usual for a Wild Celebrant like me!
 I love being out in the woods or fields marrying folks surrounded by nature… not guidelines and hand sanitiser!

-But choosing a site that’s a little more civilised may well be worth it, to have up to 15 in attendance!
+But choosing a site that’s a little more civilised may well be worth it, to have your day sooner!

 Don’t forget, many venues will have outdoor spaces that they may or may not have used for a wedding before; it’s worth asking!
 Everyone is keen to be as flexible as possible right now and wants to do what we can to make your day special.